 Special education and early intervention are essential in helping children with disabilities develop and succeed.
 Senator Leahy has always strongly supported the Individuals with Disabilities Act (IDEA) and its commitment to ensuring that children with disabilities have access to an appropriate public education.
 While the federal government has increased the amount of special education costs it funds, the current amount is still far less than the 40 percent allowed under IDEA.

-In April of 2010 Senator Leahy joined colleagues in requesting a the highest possible funding for Part B of IDEA for the fiscal year 2011 and throughout negotiations for funding for fiscal year 2011 will continue to support the highest levels of funding for all special education programs.
+In April of 2013, Senator Leahy joined colleagues in requesting a the highest possible funding for Part B of IDEA for negotiations for funding for fiscal year 2014 will continue to support the highest levels of funding for all special education programs.
+Please click here to read the full text of the letter.

 Senator Leahy has been a longtime champion of childhood nutrition programs and has taken an active role in advocating for Farm to School initiatives and improving nutritional standards for school lunches.